iOmega8561/Tools4SwiftUI/README.md

 - **`DictionaryList`**: A scrollable list of dictionary keys with customizable sorting and styling.
 - **`InformativePopover`**: A button with a popover for displaying informational or warning messages.
 - **`SceneCommands`**: Custom macOS menu commands for window management and help menu integration.
+- **`WindowFullScreenPresentationOptions`**: A macOS-specific view modifier that customizes the behavior of a window in full-screen mode and manages tabbing.
+This component provides:
+  - Full-screen presentation customization using `NSApplication.PresentationOptions`.
+  - Tabbing mode configuration with `NSWindow.TabbingMode`.

 ### **Utilities**
 - Support for asynchronous operations in UI components.